 All cruises are activity-based and feature the True North’s unequalled style, stunning modern cuisine and a young Australian crew.
 Multiple expedition boats encounter wilderness in small groups and, to add yet another dimension to adventure, the True North sails with her very own helicopter.

 The TRUE NORTH’S Kimberley Wilderness Cruise is a ‘gallery’ to the oldest art known to mankind – the rock paintings of the Australian Aboriginal.

 Each itinerary features opportunity to admire pristine examples of both Wandjina and Gwion Gwion style art.
 Wandjina art is characterised by spirit figures.
 In Aboriginal mythology the Wandjina were the cloud and rain spirits who created the landscape and its inhabitants.
 Gwion Gwion art is only found in the Kimberley and consists primarily of human figures ornamented with accessories such as tassels and headdress.
 Past research concerning this art has included debate about the origins and the ethnicity of the artists.
 Guests access ‘galleries’ either via guided walks or dedicated helicopter flights.
 The ship’s biologist/naturalists provide entertaining interpretive sessions.
-Some departures feature guest speakers with elevated knowledge of indigenous culture.
+Some departures feature guest speakers with elevated knowledge of aboriginal culture.

 The True North features instantaneous filling facilities for SCUBA cylinders, complimentary snorkelling equipment and experienced divemasters.
 A marine biologist is normally included in the ship’s compliment when visiting coral environs.
 The Seven Seas in Seven Seasons sailing schedule includes some of the world’s most revered coral habitats including The Rowley Shoals and Ningaloo Reef!